Community-Based Programs—Family Health Centers at NYU Langone

-The Project SAFE Teen Health Center, based at the Park Slope Family Health Center at NYU Langone, serves youth between the ages of 13 and 20.
-Birth control, emergency contraception, gynecological exams, and testing for pregnancy, sexually transmitted disease, and HIV are provided.
+The Project SAFE Teen Health Center, at the Park Slope Family Health Center at NYU Langone, serves youth between the ages of 13 and 20.
+Birth control, emergency contraception, gynecological exams, and testing for pregnancy and sexually transmitted diseases, including HIV, are provided.
 Health education and counseling are also available.
 For more information on the Project SAFE Teen Health Center, please call 347-880-8042.

-Project TRACK is a drop-out prevention program that supports high school students as they transition from high school into adulthood.
-Services available include college advisement, college trips, homework help, tutoring, community service opportunities, and classes in conflict resolution, cooking, dance, and fitness.
-For more information, please call 718-768-0778.
+Project TRACK is an afterschool program that helps high school students get the support and opportunities they need to successfully complete high school and transition into college and a career.
+Services available include case management, college advisement, college trips, homework help, tutoring, community service opportunities, and enrichment activities, including cooking, the arts, and sports.
+For more information, please call 718-832-4281.

 Adult Education and Workforce Development

 The Community Empowerment program provides English-language instruction, high school equivalency and basic education classes, career counseling, and job training.
 For more information, please call 718-630-7150.

 We work with the AmeriCorps National Service program to help place community service volunteers in stipend-paid, full-time, full-year service opportunities.
 Volunteers work at Family Health Centers at NYU Langone locations, as well as other partnering agencies.
 For more information, please call 718-630-7164.
 Applications are available through Education and School Readiness Corps, Healthy Futures Corps, and Opioid Corps.